 Increasing Awareness

-Community education can contribute to reducing stigma and promoting understanding.
+• Community education can help with stigma and understanding.

-• Developing support services tailored to the unique needs of adult women and men with autism is essential.
+• It is important to build tailored support services appropriate for the different needs of adult women and men with autism.

 Empowering Individuals